openfun/kubic/README.md

 Next :

 - Provide the correct variables in a `terraform.tfvars` file.
 List of variables is available in the `variables.tf` file, along with description and default values;
-- Copy the `credentials.auto.tfvars.json.template` to `credentials.auto.tfvars.json` and fill it with the corresponding credentials;
+- Copy the `credentials.auto.tfvars.json.template` to `credentials.auto.tfvars.json` and fill it with the corresponding credentials (you need to create API keys from your providers);
   * For OVH, see [here](https://help.ovhcloud.com/csm/en-api-getting-started-ovhcloud-api?id=kb_article_view&sysparm_article=KB0042777#advanced-usage-pair-ovhcloud-apis-with-an-application)
   * For Scaleway, see [here](https://www.scaleway.com/en/docs/identity-and-access-management/iam/how-to/create-api-keys/)
 - Do a `terraform init -backend-config=backend.conf`, then `terraform plan` then `terraform apply` to create your cluster.
 Doing so, your Terraform state will be saved in the s3 bucket.